top of page

 It could be argued that the defining difference between a child and an adult is that an adult has learned to self-censor the expression of thoughts and feelings.
 This typically starts to happen around the age of four and is usually well established by the age of eight.
 I am not going to suggest that we go back to being an “uncensored child,” even if it were possible.

-people on earth, we adults are trying to get back to that natural happiness that was our birthright and we had and took for granted when we were children.
+The defining difference that this self-censorship creates is this: while children are the happiest people on earth, we adults spend our lives trying to regain the natural happiness that was our birthright—something we had and took for granted as children.

 Children are intensely "unhappy" for short periods of time, but then....